C3n7ral051nt4g3ncy/TraceLabs-Flag-Categories-Guide/README.md

 - Don't spend too much time on the Dark Web, the Trace Labs event lasts for 4 hours, you will be wasting valuable time by attempting to search on the Dark Web, the whole purpose of the Dark Web is to remain covert, the chances of finding the target there are close to none, and the best pivot to finding things on the Dark Web would be to find the pivot on the clear web, for example the subject mentioning he/she has a site or services on the DW. <br>
 Dark Web search engines are not reliable, I have yet to find a good one that doesn't miss things.

+## 📌 🗺️Location - 5000 Points
+**Information about the current location of the Missing Person**

+What to do ✅ :
+- Submit the current location (Current means the location the MP is at or was during the last 24 hours maximum)
+- Current location does not mean an approximate or believed location; it means you have an address.

+What not to do ❌:
+- Do not submit a Police report or press update stating the person was found.
+This counts as advanced subject information (100 points)
+- Do not speculate, do not submit an approximate location, it really needs to be precise such as: (House, apartment, hotel, motel)
+- Do not just submit a link or GPS coordinates, **this is 5000 points**, therefore you need to dress your intelligence, you need to write a report with the submission explaining everything, how you found the intel, how you can be sure the suibject is or was at this precise location during the last 24 hours.